ElektraInitiative/libelektra/doc/usecases/elektra_web/UC_key_validation.md

 ## Scenarios

-Extends: Modifying keys, Adding keys, Duplicating keys, Drag & Drop keys Main success scenario: If the entered data passes the validation, it is sent to the backend and saved to the key database.
+Extends: Modifying keys, Adding keys, Drag & Drop keys.
+Main success scenario: If the entered data passes the validation, it is sent to the backend and saved to the key database.
 Alternative scenario: User enters data that fails the field validation, the